suyinwb/Plotly_Deployment/README.md

 # Plotly Deployment

 ## Background
-Roza is raring to start her project.
+Roza is ready to start her project.
 She knows that she wants to create engaging and dynamic charts.
 It's her task to identify the best way to share her information with her audience.

 Her first step is to master the basics of Plotly.
 For example, if she can create a basic chart in Plotly, she can build on her knowledge to create more advanced ones.
 Furthermore, she needs to identify the types of charts she can create with Plotly.
 Knowing the available options will enable her to select an appropriate visualization type for a dataset.